 A free system that turns ChatGPT or Claude into the project manager your brain was supposed to be.

-With full respect to people with diagnosed ADHD who know the real daily struggles — today's world is giving millions of people The ADHD Experience whether they have it or not.
+With full respect to people with diagnosed ADHD who live the real daily struggle, today's world is handing millions of people the ADHD experience whether they've ever been diagnosed or not.
 This system was built for that exact overwhelm.

 But now you tell AI about the wall... and it builds a catapult for you.

-Even with AI giving you months of smooth sailing — longer than any app ever delivered — you'll still hit walls.
-Mini-burnouts.
-Days where your brain just... won't.
+Even with AI giving you months of smooth sailing, longer than any app has ever delivered, you'll still hit walls: the mini-burnouts, the days your brain just won't.

 The difference: you describe the wall to your AI and watch it tackle the obstacle.
 Three real examples from daily use:

-The 30-Year Tedium Wall: For three decades I manually uploaded files to web servers via FTP.
-Every.
-Single.
-Time.
-Dozens of files, checking directories, dragging and dropping.
-The kind of repetitive task that ADHD brains revolt against.
-I told AI about it once.
-It built me an automated deployment script.
-Now I type one command and everything uploads, compares file sizes, skips unchanged files, and reports what changed.
-30 years of dread, gone in an afternoon.
+The 30-Year Tedium Wall: For three decades, every single time, I manually uploaded files to web servers via FTP: dozens of files, checking directories, dragging and dropping, exactly the kind of repetitive task an ADHD brain revolts against.
+I told AI about it once, and it built me an automated deployment script.
+Now I type one command and everything uploads, compares file sizes, skips whatever hasn't changed, and reports exactly what did.
+Thirty years of dread, gone in an afternoon.

 The "Which Project?"
 Paralysis Wall: Six active projects.
 Can't pick which one to work on.
 So you work on none of them, or worse, you start the fun one instead of the important one.
 I built a command called shazam — AI reads all my project states, scores them on priority, revenue impact, effort, and what each one unlocks, then picks the highest-leverage action and explains why.
 The paralysis just... stops.
-You don't have to decide.
-The system decides for you, with your own priorities as the input.
+You don't have to decide; the system decides for you, using your own priorities as the input.

 The Context-Switching Trap Wall: You're working on Project A. You remember something about Project B. You open Project B "just for a second."
 Forty-five minutes later you've made zero progress on either.
 My AI watches for this.
 If I start talking about the wrong project in the wrong workspace, it flags it immediately: "Hey — you just started talking about VidBrainz but this is the AI-Stocks chat.
 Want to switch over?"
 It doesn't do the work.
 It just catches the drift before you lose the hour.
-An external prefrontal cortex that catches the ADHD drift in real time.
+An external prefrontal cortex, running quietly in the background, doing the one job your brain keeps dropping.

 "AI won't stop the wall.
 It gets you over it in 20 minutes instead of 20 days."

-But here's the honest part: a generalist without an execution system is just someone with a lot of ideas they can't finish.
-The half-started projects collecting dust in notes apps.
-The ideas you had 2 years ago that someone else launched.
-AI removes the executive function tax, but it can't manufacture the internal signal that makes starting feel worth it.
+One honest catch: a generalist without an execution system is just someone with a lot of ideas they can't finish.
+The half-started projects collecting dust in a notes app, the good idea from two years ago that someone else already launched.
+AI removes the executive-function tax, but it can't manufacture the internal signal that makes starting feel worth it.
 That's what this system is for.

-Maintain the system AND do the work.
-Two executive function demands competing for a resource you're already short on.
-That's why they all fail after 2-3 weeks.
+Maintain the system and do the work at the same time, two executive-function demands competing for a resource you're already short on.
+That's why they all fail after two or three weeks.

 This one: you talk, AI maintains the system.
-You never update a spreadsheet.
-Never move cards between columns.
-Never reorganize tags.
+You never update a spreadsheet, move cards between columns, or reorganize tags.
 You just talk about what's happening, and the system stays current.

 AI has removed the executive function tax — the scheduling, the organizing, the thousands of tiny decisions between having an idea and doing something with it.
 The tool that's threatening everyone else's career is your unfair advantage.

-Generic is over.
-The only thing that cuts through noise now is the unexpected combination — the perspective no one else has.
+Nobody's paying for generic anymore.
+What breaks through now is the unexpected combination, the perspective no one else has.
 Think of three things you've been obsessed with in your life, even if they seem random.
-The real opportunity isn't in choosing one.
-It's in the intersection.
+The real opportunity sits in the intersection, not in picking just one.
 What looks random to you is actually a shortcut nobody else can see.

-Two files.
-Any free AI chatbot.
-A project manager that actually gets your brain.
+Two files, any free AI chatbot, and a project manager that actually gets your brain.

 No spam.
 No 47-email sequence.
 Just the files and one follow-up.